ContainerSSH/containerssh.github.io/docs/reference/0.3/installation.md

-{{ reference_upcoming() }}
+{{ reference_outdated() }}

 <h1>Installation</h1>

 === "Standalone"

     ContainerSSH can be deployed outside of a container.
 On our [downloads page](/downloads/index.md) we provide binaries for Linux, Windows, and MacOS.
-We also provide DEB, RPM and APK (Alpine Linux) packages.
+We also provide DEB and RPM packages.

     Before running ContainerSSH you will need to create a `config.yaml` file that tells ContainerSSH where to find the SSH host key and the [authentication server](auth.md).
 The minimum configuration file looks like this: